RECORDINGS

 Florian Ross (piano), Ingmar Heller (bass), John Hollenbeck (drums)

-Suite for Soprano Sax & String Orchestra (feat.
-David Liebman), 1999
+Suite for Soprano Sax & String Orchestra

-Release Date: 05 May 1999
+RELEASE DATE: 05 May 1999

 "Composed and arranged by pianist Florian Ross, Suite For Soprano Sax and String Orchestra brings to life Ross’ concept to compose a series of pieces which are based upon pastoral themes of English classical composers.
 Here, soprano saxophonist Dave Liebman paves the way and assists fulfilling Ross’ master game plan which fuses classical music behind the guiding light of Liebman’s improvisations and thematic articulations.